owenjy/RepData_PeerAssessment1/PA1_template.md

 # Imputing missing values
-### My plan is to replace Na with Median # of Steps take per interval.
+### My plan is to replace NAs with Median # of Steps taken per interval.

 ```r